Genivia/ugrep/README.md

            -o, --only-matching
-                  Prints  only  the  matching  part  of  lines  and allows pattern matches to span multiple lines.
+                  Prints  only  the  matching  part  of  lines  and allows pattern matches across newlines to span multiple  lines.
 Line  numbers for  multi-line  matches are displayed with option -n, using `|' as the field separator for each additional line matched  by  the pattern.
-Con- text options -A, -B, and -C are disabled.
+Context options -A, -B, -C, and -y are disabled.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.
-This feature is not yet available.
+This feature is not available in this version of ugrep.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even